 The Summer Undergraduate Research Fellowships (SURF) program is one of the “crown jewels” of Caltech.
-For over 35 years, SURF students have had the opportunity to be introduced to research under the guidance of experienced mentors working at the frontier of their fields.
+For nearly 40 years, SURF students have had the opportunity to conduct research under the guidance of experienced mentors working at the frontier of their fields.
 Students experience the process of research as a creative intellectual activity from beginning (defining and developing a project) to end (presenting their results at SURF Seminar Day).

 Caltech is committed to promoting diversity within its educational programs and activities and strives to ensure that differing cultural, ethnic, social, geographic, and economic perspectives are represented.
 Caltech's WAVE Fellows program aims to foster diversity by increasing the participation of underrepresented students in science and engineering Ph.D. programs and making Caltech's programs more visible and accessible to students not traditionally exposed to Caltech.
 The program is extended, but not limited, to underrepresented minorities, women, first-generation college students, geographically underrepresented students, educationally or financially disadvantaged students, and students with disabilities.
 This program is open only to visiting (non-Caltech) students.

 Discover your potential as part of Caltech's Amgen Scholars program.
 The Amgen Scholars program provides visiting (non-Caltech) students the opportunity to conduct research in biology, chemistry, and bio-technical related fields under the guidance of a Caltech faculty mentor.
 The program offers students interested in pursuing a Ph.D. or M.D./Ph.D. a great opportunity to participate in cutting-edge research as part of a cohort of young scholars.